mdreveton/mdreveton.github.io/_pages/about.md

 ---

-I am an Assistant Professor (Maître de Conférences) in Statistics at [Université Paris Gustave-Eiffel](https://www.univ-gustave-eiffel.fr), and a member of [LAMA](https://lama-umr8050.fr) (Laboratoire d’analyse et de mathématiques appliquées).
+I am an Assistant Professor (Maître de Conférences) in Statistics at [Université Gustave-Eiffel](https://www.univ-gustave-eiffel.fr), and a member of [LAMA](https://lama-umr8050.fr) (Laboratoire d’analyse et de mathématiques appliquées).

 Prior to that, I was a postdoctoral researcher in the [INDY Lab](https://indy.epfl.ch) at EPFL, supervised by [Patrick Thiran](https://people.epfl.ch/patrick.thiran) and [Matthias Grossglauser](https://indy.epfl.ch/grossglauser/index.html).
 I obtained my PhD in Computer Science in 2022 from Inria Sophia Antipolis, where I was supervised by [Konstantin Avrachenkov](https://www-sop.inria.fr/members/Konstantin.Avratchenkov/me.html).

 My research focuses on developing innovative algorithms and understanding the theoretical limits of the **identification of meaningful patterns and structures within large datasets**.
 I am particularly interested in **network analysis**, **community detection** and **clustering**.
+I also work on **graph sparsification**.

 Our book, [Statistical Analysis of Networks](https://nowpublishers.com/article/BookDetails/9781638280507), provides a general introduction to the statistical analysis of networks and present various concepts such as network modeling, community detection, graph-based semi-supervised learning, and sampling in networks.
 The book is available in open-access.